Learn more about this leading approach in economic development

-Over the course of four days, WUSC invites you to join us in learning more about Market Systems Development in a practical environment from renowned market systems practitioners.
-Connect with development colleagues from a range of INGOs and development funders at the only Market Systems Development training available in Canada!
-Together, we will explore a variety of topics, including: Market Systems principles and tools, working in Social Markets, Impact Investing in development and monitoring and evaluation in Market Systems programs.
+Over the course of four days, WUSC invites you to join us in learning more about Market Systems Development with a strong gender lens in a practical environment from renowned market systems practitioners.
+Connect with development colleagues from a range of INGOs and development funders at the only Engendered Market Systems Development training available in Canada!
+Together, we will explore a variety of topics, including: Engendered Market Systems principles and tools, working in Social Markets, Impact Investing in development and monitoring and evaluation in Market Systems programs.

 Market Systems Development Training

 Dates: October 28 – 31, 2019

 Time: 9:00am – 4:00pm

 Location: The Commons at Media Style, 131 Bank Street, Ottawa, Ontario, Canada